-But Pargin’s worship isn’t religious (or maybe it is; see below), and it seems to fall into the “eat you alive” camp, as evinced by the syntactical and argumentative madness (maybe it’s just the Cracked vice at work) to which it has driven its author.
+But Pargin’s worship isn’t religious (or maybe it is; see below), and it seems to fall into the “eat you alive” camp, as evinced by the syntactical and argumentative madness (maybe it’s just the Cracked in-house voice at work) to which it has driven its author.

 Pargin himself is a winner of sorts.
-He made it through the gauntlet of bullshit and corporate money that doubles as “the writing world” (or, “the world” in Pargin-speak) to publish the successful John Dies at the End, which also became a film.
+He made it through the gauntlet of bullshit and corporate money that doubles as “the writing world” to publish the successful John Dies at the End, which also became a film.
 Here’s how he described his own ordeal:

 “I was the world’s shittiest writer when I was an infant.
 I was only slightly better at 25.
 But while I was failing miserably at my career, I wrote in my spare time for eight straight years, an article a week, before I ever made real money off it.
 It took 13 years for me to get good enough to make the New York Times best-seller list.
 It took me probably 20,000 hours of practice to sand the edges off my sucking.”

-I don’t care about his self-admitted shittiness (the first step is admitting you have a problem, natch); I care about the words “real money” and “best-seller list,” which denote him having “made it,” in American Dream parlance, independent of quality.
+I don’t care about his self-admitted shittiness; I care about the words “real money” and “best-seller list,” which denote him having “made it,” in American Dream parlance, independent of quality.

-But of course, each society must act as if its own set of truths are the “right” ones, borne out by resort to recent industrially-derived terms like “progress” and “improvement.”
-Pargin’s society is one that favors hetero masculinity, prestige for persons like himself who indulge the West’s fascination with confessing or divulging “how things really are,” and well-defined jobs for persons, which tie their livelihoods to corporate welfare.
-It’s important to realize just how incredibly specific his “world” is, despite its pretenses to some kind of universal morality.
+Each society must act as if its own set of truths are the “right” ones, borne out by resort to latter-day terms such as “progress” and “innovation.”
+Pargin’s society is one that favors masculinity, prestige for persons like himself who indulge the West’s fascination with confessing “how things really are,” and well-defined jobs for persons, which tie their livelihoods to corporate well-being.
+It’s important to realize just how specific his “world” is, despite its pretenses to some kind of universal morality.